kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(3\) Inflight measurement must be included in determining the following:

-\(i\) Loads or stresses in all critical conditions throughout the range of limitations in §27.309, except that maneuvering load factors need not exceed the maximum values expected in operation.
+\(i\) Loads or stresses in all critical conditions throughout the range of limitations in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.309   Design limitations.|§27.309]], except that maneuvering load factors need not exceed the maximum values expected in operation.

 \(ii\) The effect of altitude upon these loads or stresses.